CodeYourFuture/Module-JS2/week-3/alarmclock/readme.md

 In this folder you will find the basic setup of an alarm clock.

-First off, once you've branched off `main`, then update the title element in `index.html` to "Alarm clock app" You should only change code in the `alarmclock.js` file.
+First off, once you've branched off `main`, then update the title element in `index.html` to "Alarm clock app" You will need to write your implementation in `alarmclock.js`.

 ## How the clock should work